Frequently Asked Questions

 The closest property to the current Linhay Hill Quarry is owned by Glendinning and it will be a similar distance away from the proposed extended quarry area.

-The Extension will progressively move the quarry closer to properties to the north west at Caton over a 46 year period.
+The extension will progressively move the quarry closer to properties to the north east at Caton over a 46 year period.

 A landscaped earth mound or ‘bund’ will be created to separate and screen properties at Caton from the extended quarry.
 The closest Caton residential property will be approximately 220 metres from the extended quarry excavation area.